 Note that in order to keep day/night and day settings consistent a day setting starts at sunrise (which is set by function 8-1-2).
 This means that, for example, the Saturday setting will start at 8:00 AM on Saturday.

-Note - S90[TM]/XP95[TM] detectors set to LOW sensitivity do not meet the requirements of EN54 part 5.
+Note - Detectors set to LOW sensitivity do not meet the requirements of EN54 part 5.

 6-1-9 Configure Timed Sensitivity